 - photocopies of awards or certificates

-- letters of support (e.g. a reference from an employee, training provider or customer)
+- letters of support (e.g. references from employees, registered training organisations or customers)

 - publicity photos of achievements relevant to key aspects of your nomination.

-Please note the maximum number of attachments is five (5), each with a maximum file size of 10MB.
+Supporting material of up to 5 attachments may be included.
+Each attachment must not exceed 10MB.
 Accepted file types include JPG, JPEG, PNG, PDF, DOC, DOCX, XLS and XLSX.
 No multimedia items (e.g. YouTube videos) or discs will be accepted with nominations.

-Nomination material that exceeds the maximum number of attachments will not be passed onto judging panels.
+Nomination material that exceeds the maximum number of attachments will not be passed onto judging panels for assessment.

 Addressing selection criteria